“In skating over thin ice, our safety is in our speed.” – Ralph Waldo Emerson

 - In rats, the ECS and the dopamine system are linked to changes associated with obesity.

-- In rats, treatment with a synthetic cannabinoid yields insights about how the endocannabinoid system interacts with dopamine, GABA, and ghrelin (an important hormone related to food intake).
+- In rats, treatment with a synthetic cannabinoid yields insights into how the endocannabinoid system interacts with dopamine, GABA, and ghrelin (an important hormone related to food intake).

 In the brain: